 So the legacy of Saurashtrians continues even today.
 They speak Tamil & Saurashtra languages and add a south Indian twist to their Bandhini sarees.
 For a long time, cotton threads were dyed using natural colours.
 But there they are replaced with synthetic colours too.
 South Masi streets have many shops that sell these sarees.
 Rani textiles are the most famous ones.
 If you want to see dyeing and weaving, you must visit villages outside Madurai.

-What is better than walking old streets around the palace & temple areas of the world’s one of the oldest living cities?
+What is better than walking old streets around the palace & temple areas of the world’s one of oldest living cities?
 Though ACP Cladded ugly buildings have taken over the ancient streets, there are some traces of old structures.
 You can see an influence of Colonial architecture too here.
 Plus, these areas give you a glimpse of local life.
-Ashrith found out the secret of Madurai tasty mutton curry is their round red chilli in one of the shops in these alleys.
+Ashrith discovered the secret of Madurai’s tasty mutton curry is their round red chilli in one of the shops in these alleys.

 My after “Travelling in Madurai” Thoughts